cristianbanarescu/iOS-Development/SwiftUI/SwiftUI.md

 - Use `@StateObject` when owning a reference type (ie initialize a ViewModel object inside a View)
 - Use `@ObservedObject` when NOT owning the reference type.
 You just 'observe' it, you are not its owner
 - Navigation is done via: `NavigationStack`, `NavigationLink`, `.navigationTitle`
+    - also useful: `.toolbar` and `ToolbarItem` to add navigation 'bar button items'

 ## Credits